New Student FAQ

 You are a current undergraduate UVA student joining a program at EHD

-When you become a student, you will be assigned a faculty advisor who will serve in a similar role to your association dean in the College.
-Teacher education students may still have an association dean if their undergraduate major is in the College.
+When you become a student, you will be assigned a faculty advisor who will serve in a similar role to your association dean in the College when it comes to academic advising.
+Your faculty advisor will be able to answer questions about academic requirements, what courses to take and if you are on track to graduate.

-If you are in a situation where you are in need of support or accommodations due to mental or physical distress, we recommend you first contact your faculty advisor to notify them and start the process.
-Catherine Brighton, Associate Dean, and Jessica Livingston, Director of Student Affairs, connect students to the appropriate resources and offices at the School of Education and Human Development and on Grounds to help you navigate difficult circumstances.
+If you are in a situation where you are in need of support or accommodations due to mental or physical distress, we recommend you reach out to our EHD Student Affairs team at [email protected].
+Our team will connect students to the appropriate resources and offices at the School of Education and Human Development and on Grounds to help you navigate difficult circumstances.
+We also recommend connecting with your faculty advisor if you feel comfortable doing so.

 Your advisor will be assigned over the summer and you will be able to see their name in your student center on the Student Information System.